CTP Claims Guide NSW - Know Your Rights.

-If you’ve been injured in a motor accident, the payments you receive from the CTP insurer can be a massive help while you get treatment for your injuries or take time off work to recover.
-And if your injuries are serious, lump sum payments could be a real lifeline as you deal with the ongoing impact of your injuries.
+If you’ve been injured in a motor vehicle accident in NSW, the compensation payments you receive through a CTP claim can be a massive help while you get treatment for your injuries or take time off work to recover.
+And if your injuries are serious, a lump sum motor vehicle accident compensation payout could be a real lifeline.

-But how do you know if you’re getting everything you’re entitled to?
-And what if you disagree with the CTP insurer’s decision on your claim?
-The amount of compensation you receive depends very much on how your injuries are classified.
-If your injuries aren’t assessed or classified correctly, you could miss out an significant payments you’re entitled to.
+But how do you know if you’re getting all the payments and lump sums you’re entitled to?
+And what if you disagree with the insurer’s decision on your CTP claim?
+The compensation payout you receive will depend very much on how your injuries are classified.
+If your injuries aren’t assessed or classified correctly, or details that may seem minor are overlooked, you could miss out on significant payments you’re entitled to.

-In this article we explain simply and clearly what your rights are when it comes to making a CTP claim, and how to make sure you receive everything you’re entitled to.
+In this article, we explain simply and clearly what your rights are when it comes to motor vehicle compensation payouts in NSW, and how to make sure you receive everything you’re entitled to, including any lump sums.

 Quick Links:

-CTP insurance specifically covers personal injury and doesn’t cover property damage.
-A CTP claim covers personal injury to drivers, passengers, motorcycle riders and passengers, cyclists, and pedestrians who are injured in motor vehicle accidents.
+A CTP claim covers injury to drivers, passengers, motorcycle riders and passengers, cyclists, and pedestrians who are injured in motor vehicle accidents.

 ---|---|